Violent

 Is Long Beach, New York safe?

-Long Beach has a safety score of 96/100.
-With a total crime rate of 182.5 per 100,000 residents in 2024, Long Beach is relatively safe compared to the national average.
+Long Beach has a safety score of 100/100, meaning it has less crime than about 100% of US cities in our FBI dataset.
+With a total crime rate of 182.5 per 100,000 residents in 2024, Long Beach is relatively safe.

 What is the crime rate in Long Beach, New York?